V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

 ### Modular AiO
 ViPC uses standard desktop parts for all of its components, running at the intentional speed that item was given.
 Desktop parts are overclock-able, offer more performance-per-value, and are much easier to replace/upgrade.
 Some desktop components such as the CPU cooler and graphics cards are larger than their mobile counterparts due to heat, but ViCase manages to fit these components all in a 6-liter housing.

-{% include table id="table-usabillity-desktopvsmobile" %}
+{% include table id="table-usability-desktopvsmobile" %}

 ## I Fix It Option {#i-fix-it}